Click To View Circuit Diagram

 *Application of TRIAC BT136.

-*Application of Zener diode as voltage regulator
+*Application of Zener diode as a voltage regulator.

-Here is a circuit that automatically switches on and off the mosquito repellent after preset time interval, thus controlling the release of toxic vapours into the room.
+Here is a circuit that automatically switches on and off the mosquito repellent after the preset time interval, thus controlling the release of toxic vapours into the room.
 The circuit turns the mosquito repellent ‘on’ for approximately 20 minutes then process of 'on' and 'off' occurs repeatedly.So if you leave the mosquito repellent switched on from 10 pm to 6 am (eight hours), it will be ‘on’ for four hours and ‘off’ for four hours of the total duration.
 During ‘off’ time, the room air tries to balance its natural composition.

 Another important feature is that the circuit switches to ‘on’/‘off’ operation without producing any noise or a sound click as in a relay and hence doesn’t disturb your sleep.

 The output of timer IC 555 is fed to the gate terminal of BT136 through series LED1 and resistor R4.
-When the timer output goes high, it triggers the gate of triac 1 and LED1 shows the ‘on’ period.
-During ‘off’ time, the output of IC1 goes low and hence triac 1 is not fired and LED1 doesn’t glow.
+When the timer output goes high, it triggers the gate of Triac 1 and LED1 shows the ‘on’ period.
+During ‘off’ time, the output of IC1 goes low and hence Triac 1 is not fired and LED1 doesn’t glow.
 The circuit is very compact and can be assembled on a general-purpose PCB.
 Use an 8-pin IC base for timer IC LM555.
 After assembly, fit the unit inside the housing electric board where you plug in the mosquito repellent.